KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Improper-Session-Management.md

 End use
 ```

-when the next request comes, extract the cookie value whose name is CookeiName, then compare it with the value of `Session.storage.auth.sessionId` using exact match.
+when the next request comes, extract the cookie value whose name is CookieName, then compare it with the value of `Session.storage.auth.sessionId` using exact match.

 ```4D
 $authenticated_b:=(Compare strings(Session.storage.auth.sessionId; $cookieValue_t; sk char codes)=0)